 Acoustic neuromas can cause problems with hearing as well as balance, and treatment must be carefully tailored to each patient’s specific needs.
-Drs.
-Alan Appley and Jason Cormier at Acadiana Neurosurgery in Lafayette, Louisiana, are skilled in treating acoustic neuroma in men and women, helping them restore normal function and prevent progression of the condition.
+Dr. Jason Cormier at Acadiana Neurosurgery in Lafayette, Louisiana, is skilled in treating acoustic neuroma in men and women, helping them restore normal function and prevent progression of the condition.

 A neuroma is a noncancerous tumor that forms along a nerve, causing nerve irritation as well as pain or other symptoms anywhere along the nerve pathway.
 An acoustic neuroma develops on one of the nerves in the head (the cranial nerves) called the acoustic nerve or the vestibulocochlear nerve.
 This nerve connects the inner ear to the brain, helping people hear and understand sound and also aiding in balance.
 Acoustic neuromas are also called vestibular schwannomas or neurilemmomas, and they typically grow very slowly.
 Most acoustic neuromas have no known cause (although radiation exposure to the head (is considered to be a risk factor); a few rare neuromas can be caused by an inherited disorder called neurofibromatosis type 2.
 This latter type accounts for only about 1 in 20 cases and typically causes symptoms in both ears developing by the age of 30.

 Most acoustic neuromas cause few if any symptoms in their early stages and symptoms that do occur tend to be very subtle.
 The most common initial symptoms is a gradual loss of hearing in one ear, often accompanied by persistent ringing or buzzing noises in the same ear (a condition called tinnitus).
 Some people may feel pressure or “fullness” in the affected ear.
 Less commonly, symptoms can develop very suddenly.
 Over time, additional symptoms can occur, including: